Deutsche Bank’s funding woes deepen

 Deutsche Bank has had to pay the highest financing rates on the euro debt market for a leading international bank this year, in a further sign of the German lender’s uphill struggle to reduce its funding costs.

-The bank raised eyebrows last week when it sold a total of €3.6bn in euro-denominated debt, paying 180 basis points over the benchmark for a two-year bond, a steep rate for short-term funding.
+The bank raised eyebrows last week when it sold a total of €3.6bn in euro-denominated debt, paying 180 basis points (1.8 percentage points) over the benchmark for a two-year bond, a steep rate for short-term funding.

-It also paid 230bp over the benchmark on a seven-year bond, a higher rate than domestic Spanish lender CaixaBank, which recently raised five-year bonds at 225bp, according to capital markets news service IFR.
+It also paid 230basis points over the benchmark on a seven-year bond, a higher rate than domestic Spanish lender CaixaBank, which recently raised five-year bonds at 225 basis points, according to capital markets news service IFR.

-“Deutsche has to pay significantly higher risk premiums than almost all other large European banks...[THE] high spreads express severe doubts, mainly triggered by its poor revenue,” said Michael Hünseler, head of credit portfolio management at Assenagon.
+“Deutsche has to pay significantly higher risk premiums than almost all other large European banks...[the] high spreads express severe doubts, mainly triggered by its poor revenue,” sai0d Michael Hünseler, head of credit portfolio management at Assenagon.

 For decades, cheap financing had been the cornerstone of Deutsche’s competitive advantage, with its perception as a “de facto” extension of the German state guaranteeing rock-bottom funding costs that helped it break into the top ranks of global investment banking.